DaniBis/doWhat-2.0/README.md

 `seed:social-sweat` talks directly to Supabase (no cron endpoint).
 Export `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` (or `SUPABASE_SERVICE_KEY`) before running, optionally `SOCIAL_SWEAT_SEED_PASSWORD` to force a deterministic password for newly created pilot users.
 The script:

 - Ensures the Bucharest pilot hosts exist in Supabase auth, creating accounts when missing and echoing their credentials at the end of the run.
-- Upserts the matching `profiles`, `user_sport_profiles`, venues, activities, and sessions tied to the Social Sweat pilot seed tag.
+- Upserts the matching `profiles`, `user_sport_profiles`, venues, activities, and sessions tied to the doWhat pilot seed tag.
 - Inserts matching `session_open_slots` rows, so the Find a 4th player carousel immediately has ranked inventory after a mobile refresh.

 Follow up with `pnpm verify:social-sweat` (same env vars) to confirm the hosts, venues, activities, sessions, open-slot rows, and host attendance records exist before running demos.

 If the seed fails because `auth.admin.createUser` returns a 500 and logs `new row violates row-level security` or `null value in column "user_id" of relation "profiles"`, the Supabase project is missing migration `040_profiles_handle_new_user.sql`.
 Re-run `pnpm db:migrate` (with `SUPABASE_DB_URL` set) to apply the migration so the trigger writes the `user_id` column before reseeding.

-Need to run health or verification commands before the Social Sweat seed is ready?
+Need to run health or verification commands before the doWhat seed is ready?
 Set `SOCIAL_SWEAT_HEALTH_SKIP=true` in the same shell (e.g. `SOCIAL_SWEAT_HEALTH_SKIP=true pnpm health`) to temporarily bypass the verifier without editing code.
 Only rely on the skip flag while staging environments or CI intentionally omit the Bucharest pilot data.

 ### Session share previews (Open Graph)

 - Every session page (`/sessions/[id]`) now exposes dynamic Open Graph + Twitter metadata via `generateMetadata` plus a dedicated OG image endpoint at `/sessions/[id]/opengraph-image`.
-The ImageResponse renders the Social Sweat gradient, remaining slot count, required skill label, venue, host, and start time so WhatsApp/iMessage previews highlight exactly what the host still needs.
+The ImageResponse renders the doWhat gradient, remaining slot count, required skill label, venue, host, and start time so WhatsApp/iMessage previews highlight exactly what the host still needs.
 - Sharing a session link automatically hits the same metadata.
 To verify manually, open `http://localhost:3002/sessions/<id>/opengraph-image` (replace `<id>` with a real session UUID or one from `pnpm seed:social-sweat`).
 The PNG output should show the sport name, slot pill, venue, host, and time on the emerald gradient.
 - When testing on WhatsApp or Slack, make sure the dev server is publicly accessible (e.g., via `ngrok http 3002`) so the crawler can fetch both the HTML metadata and the OG route.
 No authentication is required for the image endpoint, so avoid leaking private sessions outside trusted tunnels.